AskMeiPaaS/ai-native-payments/ARCHITECTURE.md

                     Sidebar.tsx ──► "Last Request Tokens" panel (In / Out / Total / t/s)
 ```

-> **Previous behaviour (removed):** A `@Scheduled` probe sent `POST /api/generate` with `stream=false` to Ollama to measure latency.
-When Ollama was busy with a real streaming request, the probe timed out and produced `[scheduling-1] WARN Probe failed: request timed out` noise.
-The passive recorder eliminates this entirely.

 ### Connection Pool Configuration

 **MongoDB Primary (pass_main):**